Aamira-Software-Solutions/Job-Recruit/fullstack_job_1.md

 We will:

 1. Check your github repo and README.
-2. In a virtual meeting you will give a demo.
+2. In an Online meeting, you will give a demo.
    1. Post sample events; confirm dashboard updates & stuck alerts.
-3. Scan code structure, tests, error handling.
+3. Scan code structure, tests, and error handling.
 4. Review your assumptions & design notes.